Senior New Zealander of the Year

 Nominees of this Award must:

-• Be over the age of 70, at the open of nominations on 24 July 2024.
+• Be over the age of 70, at the open of nominations in July.

-• Have had significant impact in their senior years
+• Have had significant impact in their senior years.

-• Be a role model for New Zealanders and highlight that change is possible at any age
+• Be a role model for New Zealanders and highlight that change is possible at any age.

 • Meet Awards Conditions of Entry.